Northwestern University Bans All Social Activities At Campus Fraternities Until At Least Mid-October After Reports Of Drugging

 Statement from AEPi: “Alpha Epsilon Pi is horrified by these stories and our members are cooperating fully with the University’s investigation in order to find the responsible individuals.
 If proven guilty, those perpetrators should be punished to the fullest extent of the law.”

-— Steven Graves (@StevenGravesTV) September 27, 2021READ MORE: Suspect Tries To Break Into ATM In Portage Park Using Blow Torch
+— Steven Graves (@StevenGravesTV) September 27, 2021READ MORE: Chicago Area Auto Mechanics Back On The Job After 8 Week Strike

 The university noted that its on-campus fraternity and sorority houses are alcohol-free by policy, and there are concerns about community health and safety.
 Thus, Northwestern has decided effective immediately, there will be no more social events or chapter-sponsored recruitment activities at Northwestern fraternities in the Intrafraternity Council until at least Oct.
 17.